vikigenius/SpellbookMerge/README.md

 ## Warnings

-This mod creates new blueprints and thus creates a save dependency.
+* This mod creates new blueprints and thus creates a save dependency.
 Once your save depends on this mod, it is not safe to uninstall it.

-To be careful, install this mod just before reaching Mythic Rank 3.
+* To be careful, install this mod just before reaching Mythic Rank 3.
 Test that you get the option to merge spellbooks, if not file a bug report.

-I have tested this mod only with Aeon-Inquisitor, the other merges are untested (for now).
+* I have tested this mod only with Aeon-Inquisitor, the other merges are untested (for now).

+* After merging spellbooks your mythic spell progression is tied to your base spellbook.
+So be careful when taking dips, if you don't progress your base spellbook enough, you might end up not getting the required slots to cast higher level mythic spells.

+* Currently for Casters that learn spells automatically (Druid, Paladin etc.), there is a bug where any new spell slots gained by merging spellbooks do not trigger learning new spells.
+Reload the save/game to fix the issue.
+I haven't tested if you can recover them if use respec and keep progressing without learning these spells.

 ## Mythic Paths

+### Angel

+Angel has been patched to allow Paladin as a mergeable option.
+This needs thorough testing to see if higher level spells are castable and if the progressions are applied correctly.
+Be warned.

 ### Aeon